yihui/yihui.org/content/en/2018-08-31-tinytex-flash-drive.md

 1. `tinytex::use_tinytex()` asks you the location of TinyTeX, so that **tinytex** can find it later when compiling LaTeX documents.
 By default, it also pops up a dialog asking you to choose the TinyTeX folder, which can be on your flash drive.

     Under the hood, it runs the command `tlmgr path add` to add TinyTeX to the environment variable `PATH` of your system (or create symlinks of TinyTeX's executables that can be found via `PATH`).
-If this fails, you still have the fallback plan.
-That is, set the global option `tinytex.tlmgr.path` and point it to the executable `tlmgr` in your system, e.g.,
+If this fails, you still have a fallback plan.
+That is, set the global option `tinytex.tlmgr.path` and point it to the executable `tlmgr` in your system, e.g. (remember to replace the path in the example with the actual path to your TinyTeX),

     ```r
-    # Windows
+    # a Windows example
     options(tinytex.tlmgr.path = 'E:/Software/TinyTeX/bin/win32/tlmgr.bat')

-    # macOS
+    # a macOS example
     options(tinytex.tlmgr.path = '~/Dropbox/TinyTeX/bin/x86_64-darwin/tlmgr')
     ```